Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 The rule is that he follows you.
-Don’t go after him if he gets distracted and runs off or is preoccupied smelling something.
+Don’t go after him if he gets distracted and runs off or is preoccupied with smelling something.
 If your Golden becomes distracted, you’ll need to hoot, holler, and call him to get the dog to re-engage and follow you again.

 It’s a variation on the chase game, and it provides a good foundation for recall and teaches your Golden to be mindful of where you are at all times.

 Your Golden may not play for long, though, and that’s fine.
 It can be a quick activity to start or end a play or training session, and it works well as an add-on to other activities.
 I usually like playing follow the leader before a fetch game.